Acupuncture & Dry Needling

 2) Does dry needling hurt?

 It can feel sharp briefly.
-Some areas feel more sensitive.
-A short twitch response can happen, then the area often feels looser afterward.
+Some areas feel more sensitive than others.
+A short twitch response can happen, and the area may feel sore for 24–48 hours afterward.

 3) Can acupuncture help with chronic pain?

-Some guidelines and studies suggest acupuncture may help certain chronic musculoskeletal pain conditions, especially as part of a broader plan.
+Some studies and clinical guidelines suggest acupuncture may help certain chronic musculoskeletal pain conditions, especially when used as part of a broader care plan.

 4) What should I avoid after needling?

 Avoid heavy training if the area feels sore.
-Also avoid alcohol straight after treatment and keep the area clean.
+Keep the area clean and avoid alcohol straight after treatment.
+Your clinician may give more specific advice based on the body area treated.

 5) Should I see a physiotherapist first?

 Yes.
-A physiotherapist can assess what is driving your pain and explain whether needling suits your situation.
+A physiotherapist can assess what is driving your pain and explain whether needling, exercise, manual therapy, or another pathway suits your situation.

 Physiotherapists Trained in Dry Needling